 “St. Michael the Archangel, defend us in battle; be our safeguard against the wickedness and snares of the devil,” the prayer says.
 “May God rebuke him, we humbly pray: and you, O prince of the heavenly hosts, by the power of God, cast down to hell Satan and the other evil spirits, who prowl through the world for the ruin of souls.
 Amen.”

-The Diocese of Venice, well south of the storm, had done likewise with a “Hurricane Prayer” that was first posted on the diocesan website, then which migrated to Twitter and retweeted.
+Like Pensacola-Tallahassee, early on the Diocese of Venice, well south of the storm, had posted a “Hurricane Prayer” on its diocesan website, which then migrated to Twitter and was retweeted.

 “O God, master of this passing world, hear the humble voices of your children.
 The Sea of Galilee obeyed your order and returned to its former quietude.
 You are still the Master of land and sea,” the prayer begins.